All Episodes

 I'm teasing.

-Uh while he wasn't messing with a weather machine on hurricanes and so forth.
+And we want to know who put those together, probably Rove, while he wasn't messing with a weather machine on hurricanes and so forth.

-I just you just know that's what the left's reaction to this is.
+You just know that's what the left's reaction to this is.

-The true response is I think it's fabulous.
+The true response is, I think it's fabulous.

-Uh Snerdley pointed out these commercials to me yesterday.
+Snurdley pointed out these commercials to me yesterday.

-I I think they're fabulous.
+I think they're factors.

-I by the way, I I know that you know you think they should be thanking the American soldier, but when those commercials run in this country, uh they are thanking soldiers' families, they're they're thanking soldiers that are back from Iraq who've been there, and they are thanking the American people.
+By the way, I know that you think they should be thanking the American soldier, but when those commercials run in this country, they are thanking soldiers' families.

-The American people fund the effort, the American people support the effort, make it possible.
+The American people support the effort, make it possible.

 I think it's fabulous.